circus-tent/circus/docs/source/configuration.rst

         The file path where log will be written.

     **time_format**
-        The strftime format that each line will be prefixed with.
+        The strftime format that will be used to prefix each time with a timestamp.
+        By default they will be not prefixed.

         i.e: %Y-%m-%d %H:%M:%S

     **max_bytes**
-        The max size of the log file.
-Then the rollover applies.
+        The max size of the log file before a new file is started.
+        If not provided, the file is not rolled over.

     **backup_count**
         The number of log files that will be kept
+        By default backup_count is null.

 .. note::